Refer now!

 Who We Can Help

-YEP is funded by the Department of Common Services and its target client base are youth ages 15-24 (inclusive), that are attached to the Social Assistance and Child Welfare System.
+YEP is funded by the Department of Opportunities and Social Development and its target client base are youth ages 15-24 (inclusive), that are attached to the Social Assistance and Child Welfare System.
 Youth must be identified as:

 • A Recipient of income assistance